chombo-discharge/chombo-discharge/README.rst

 In ``chombo-discharge``, applications are set up so that they use the ``chombo-discharge`` source code and one ``chombo-discharge`` physics module.
 To run one of the applications that use a particular ``chombo-discharge`` physics module, we will run a simple advection-diffusion code.

+The application code is located in ``$DISCHARGE_HOME/Tests/AdvectionDiffusion/Godunov`` and it uses the advection-diffusion physics module.

 First, compile the application by